AbdelkaderDe/DSAG-TechXChange-XP260/exercises/ex3/ex3.1/README.md

   * All sensitive fields (e.g., creditCardNo) are annotated with @PersonalData, masked in API responses, and tracked in audit logs.
   * Role-based access controls enforce least-privilege, effectively blocking unauthorized data exposure.
   * Audit logs  capture every critical event (SensitiveDataRead, PersonalDataModified, SecurityEvent) with full contextual details.
+  * @PersonalData.IsPotentiallyPersonal → Audit logs are triggered for modification events only (create, update, delete).
+  * @PersonalData.IsPotentiallySensitive → Audit logs are triggered for both modification and read (access) events.

 ## 📌 Summary:
 In these exercise, you have learned how: